Whitleigh Community Primary School, Lancaster Gardens, Whitleigh, Plymouth, Devon, PL5 4AA

 SENCo

-The Special Educational Needs co-ordinator is Ali Havard.
+The Special Educational Needs co-ordinator is Chelsea O'Brien.
 You can contact her by leaving a message at the school office.

 Who are the other people who can help to support your child?